Re-branding Journey – Part 1

 “Some loved my business colours and logo, others didn’t get it”

-Ultimately, it was my decision, but it’s good to get opinions – although the ones which were most important to me were from those who knew me well and also those who were my target clients.
+Ultimately, it was my decision, but it’s good to get feedback – although the ones which were most important to me were from those who knew me well and also those who were my ideal clients.

 Some time ago, Kim Glover who runs the Exeter PA Network had enlisted my help to find some speakers for her next event, which was to be themed around personal branding, and after a little research I came across Jonathan Alder of Alder & Alder.
 Jonathan came to our meeting and did a great session on personal branding and perception, a lot of which stayed with me – and so Jonathan was my first choice to work with on this, and thankfully he agreed to help me.